BhaskarAcharjee/Net-Worth-Tracker/draft.md

 [ ] Create a Invesment (Stock, Crypto, other invesment) tab [ ] Implement Profile Settings & Customizations
 [ ] Deploy in Production Server
+[ ] Improve Charts in Analytics tab
 [X] Implement Edit option for bank accounts
 [X] Expense & Income first 4 items show then show more transactions (clicking that will show others Tranactions) [X] In Transactions tab all transactions will show (with filter and search)

 # Issues :
+[ ] Multiple instances of components in the background when navigating between different pages (Login, signup, forgot password) >> use react-router-dom
 [X] Sync all calculations
 [X] Fix Calculation for Total Value for Individual Cash [X] Handle Error message (backend error validations not showing)